openstack/project-team-guide/doc/source/stable-branches.rst

    changes are merged into stable branches to avoid unneeded difference between branches.
 So use the exception with due care.

 Anyone can propose stable branch backports.
-See the Infra manual for more information on how to do that.
+See `Proposing Fixes`_ for more information on how to do that.